KSP-KOS/KOS_DOC/source/summary_topics/gettingStarted.md

 following features you could add yourself as you become more familiar with
 kOS:

 * You could change the steering logic to make a more smooth gravity turn by constantly adjusting the pitch in the HEADING according to some math formula.
+The example shown here tends to create a "too high" launch that's a bit inefficient.
 * You could complete the launching script by making sure once the vessel breaks the atmosphere it actually makes a circular orbit rather than just stopping after 70000m and coasting.
 * This script just stupidly leaves the throttle at max the whole way.
 You could make it more sophisticated by adjusting the throttle as necessary to avoid too much wasted energy fighting air friction.
 (The way KSP's stock areodynamic model works, the optimal speed is terminal velocity, by the way).
 * With more sophisticated staging checks, the script could be made to work with solid fuel engines as well.